Back to Sharpening Techniques

 Stropping a BU blade:

 My BU blades typically have a 25 degree primary bevel and a high secondary/micro bevel (e.g. 50 degrees, to create a 62 degree included angle).
-The microbevel makes it difficult, if not impossible, to freehand strop accurately (that is, maintaining the secondary bevel angle).
+The tiny microbevel makes it difficult, if not impossible, to freehand strop accurately (that is, maintaining the secondary bevel angle).
 Consequently I only strop the back of the blade.
 This works well enough to give the blade a second lease on life.

 Update: It is now 5 years on, and I continue to use the same strop with the green compound.
 It looks the same – the horse butt leather has lasted extremely well.
 What of the diamond paste?
 Well I did not like the feel – the subjective sense of grittiness remained.
 I learned that others experienced something similar.
 Consequently, the strop was glued to hardwood with the smooth, bare side facing up.
 I have kept it that way, and it is used after honing blades to ensure that the wire edge on plane and chisel blades has been removed.
 The strop with green compound is less used since there is a sharpening bench alongside the work bench, and it is just as easy to use a 13000 Sigma ceramic waterstone, and in some cases this is better since there is no chance of dubbing the edge.
 I have continued to use the strop with green compound to “refresh” mortice chisels since these are honed with a rounded bevel.